oneananda/C_Sharp_Examples/var_Deep_Dive/README.md

 ## Key points in using var

+### Must be Initialized:

+var requires an initial value at the time of declaration so that the compiler can infer the type.

 ### Dynamic Typing vs. var

 `var` is statically typed --> infers the type at compile time